Training is at the heart of what we do.

 Alina runs our training department!
 She has 7 years of experience delivering social care training.
 She started her career as a carer before discovering a passion for training and getting the best out of learners.
 You will find her enthusiastically running training sessions or writing and refreshing our training materials as well as providing pathways to qualifications.
 Fun fact: she speaks at least 5 languages!

-Lisa has been delivering social care training for the last 5 years.
-Before that, she worked in care for 10 years so has a wealth of practical experience.
-She has a passion for learning and development and enjoys being able to support team members with different learning styles.
-You will find Lisa delivering induction training as well as bespoke training out in our branches.
+Cheryl has been delivering social care training for the last 10 years.
+Before that, she worked in care for 18 years so has a wealth of knowledge and practical experience.
+She has a passion for face to face training and enjoys being able to support team members with their personal development.
+You will find Cheryl delivering induction training as well as bespoke training out in our branches.

 What does my induction training week look like?